riboviz/riboviz/docs/user/run-on-Eddie.md

 ### Submitting Jobs

-Check that you are in your `riboviz` directory
+Check that you are in your `riboviz/riboviz` directory

 `$ qsub job_riboviz.sh`